|Tampa Bay Model Railroad Club||

 Every Monday morning we meet to run trains, work on a DCC layout, and socialize in south Tampa Florida.

-NO MONTHLY MEETING SEPT.
-1ST DUE TO THE WEATHER.
-SEE YOU AT THE OCT.
-MEETING.
-Monthly Business Meetings are the first Thursday of every month at IHOP 408 E. Bearss Ave, Tampa FL.
-Join us for dinner at 5:30PM, meeting begins at 6:30PM.
+Monthly Business Meetings are the first Monday of every month at Beef 'O' Brady's 4516 S. Dale Mabry Hwy, Tampa FL.
+Join us for lunch at 11:00AM, meeting begins at 11:30AM.
 For more information

 Free-Mo is one of the current projects that our RR club is very excited about.
 The Free-Mo concept got it's name from "free modular" and follows a standard of construction for modular model railroading.
 Members of the Tampa Bay Model Railroad Club are building layout modules that are portable and easily transported to any location for building, maintaining, and running trains.
 Each module is created with the same standards, guaranteeing that all the modules of the train club will connect together perfectly and will form one layout unit.
 Each module is unique in scenery design as preferred by the individual assigned to a particular module.